Introducing Spin 360! First 500 signups will get 25% off ||

 Highlight your key skills and certifications in your resume to make it appealing.
 Build a strong network by attending job fairs, and simultaneously apply for jobs on online portals.
 Lastly, prepare for the interview to showcase how your skills align with this role.

 A skilled front office receptionist handles day-to-day business operations efficiently.
-These include strong communication and organizational skills, customer service, and proficiency in using equipment and software.
+These include hard skills as well as soft skills like strong communication, organizational skills, customer service, and proficiency in using equipment and software.
 Here are 7 major skills you must value.

 1. Communication and Active Listening Skills

 Strong verbal and written communication is a crucial part of a receptionist’s personality.
-They should be capable enough to communicating confidently and drafting emails.
+They should be provided with phone training to communicate confidently and answer the customers via call or in person.
 Active listening is equally important to communicating to understand the customer’s needs.

 2. Professional Conduct Skills

-Maintaining professional decorum through appropriate attire and code of conduct helps in reputation management and represents the company’s tone and image.
+Maintaining professional decorum through appropriate attire and code of conduct helps in building a reputation and represents the company’s tone and image.

 3. Customer Problem-Solving Skills

-Receptionists should create a friendly environment and resolve customer inquiries and issues patiently and effectively to provide agile support.
+Receptionists should be ready to face unexpected problems; hence, they should create a friendly environment and resolve customer inquiries and issues patiently and effectively to provide agile support.

 4. Organizational Skills

-Although receptionists juggle multiple tasks, they should manage their time and prioritize tasks to work efficiently and accurately.
-They should be able to manage calendars and schedule meetings, and events.
+Although receptionists juggle multiple tasks, they should manage their time and prioritize tasks and leads through AI lead scoring to identify hot prospects to work efficiently and accurately.
+They should be able to manage calendars and schedule meetings and events.

 5. Technical Skills